xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/creating_and_subscribing_to_simple_observable_sequences.md

 # Creating and Subscribing to Simple Observable Sequences #

 You do not need to implement the `Observable` class manually to create an observable sequence.
 Similarly, you do not need to implement `Observer` either to subscribe to a sequence.
 By installing the Reactive Extension libraries, you can take advantage of the `Observable` type which provides many operators for you to create a simple sequence with zero, one or more elements.
-In addition, RxJS provides an overloaded `subscribe` method which allows you to pass in `onNext`, `onError` and `onCompleted` function handlers.
+In addition, RxJS provides an overloaded `subscribe` method which allows you to pass in `next`, `error` and `complete` function handlers.

 ## Creating a sequence from scratch ##